salaboy/platforms-on-k8s/chapter-5/aws/README.md

 kubectl apply -f resources/
 ```

-The Crossplane Composition resource (`app-database-redis.yaml`) defines which cloud resources need to be created and how they need to be configured together.
+The Crossplane Composition resource (`app-database-redis.yaml`) defines which cloud resources need to be created and how they must be configured together.
 The Crossplane Composite Resource Definition (XRD) (`app-database-resource.yaml`) defines a simplified interface that enables application development teams to quickly request new databases by creating resources of this type.

 Check the [resources/](resources/) directory for the Compositions and the Composite Resource Definitions (XRDs).